LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

 ## Cleaning & Lifestyle

-- **Air Fryer**: can revive bread and make it feel fresh.
+- **<span class="hover-image-trigger" data-image="../images/shopping/instant-vortex-mini-air-fryer.png">Air Fryer (Instant Vortex Mini)</span>**: can revive bread and make it feel fresh.
 What else do you want?
   - It's also incredible to fry other foods.
 - **<span class="hover-image-trigger" data-image="../images/shopping/eufy-cordless-vacuum-s11.png">Cordless Vacuum (Eufy S11)</span>**: I'm not too fond of cords, this vacuum frees you from them.
   - Cleaning the dirt from the container is straightforward.